mth/yeti/doc/reference.rst

 Program classes have **public static** ``main`` method that has to be invoked to run the program.
 Module classes have **public static** ``eval`` method that returns the modules value as JVM *Object*.
-Non-public helper classes may be generated as needed for representing expression parts in the JVM.
+Non-public helper classes may be generated as needed for representing the expression parts in the JVM.